 Rules Posted Below are subject to an update. . . . .

-I do not use Infinite Campus for assignments, only final grades and progress notice status.
+At the moment, I do not use Infinite Campus for assignments, only for Term and Final/Semester Grades and Progress Notice Status.

 I have a case by case consideration.

 If you violate this cell phone policy, you will be sent to your Assistant Dean's Office to pass in you device for the day.
-As well as receive a referral.
+As well as receive a referral and a call home.

-Technically, according to the Handbook, phones are to be away and OFF (no power).
+Remember, according to the Handbook, phones are to be away and OFF (powered down.)

-I am required to mark you late, you will resolves concerns with your Assistant Dean.
+I am required to mark you late, you will resolve concerns with your Assistant Dean. - I am following protocol.
+You should too.

 If you are absent, YOU must make arrangements for make up work and remain after school.
 You should communicate to your teacher about missing work, in person or via email.

-If you have a study, you can come to this class and make up missed lessons.
+If you have a study (directed academics), you can come to this class and make up missed lessons.
 Just ask for an Academic Pass.

 When absent, you should start a BUY BACK right away, unless you have an excused absence (medical note).